The site

 European Heritage Volunteers is since 2020 active in the Prespa Lake Area.
 In 2020, European Heritage Volunteers replaced the damaged roof construction and roof of the St. Mary Church on Maligrad Island and thus protected the church including the valuable frescos in its interior from further decay.
 In addition, the frescos on the outside of the church were documented.
 Within the framework of a European Heritage Training Course in 2021 the vernacular architecture in Zaroshke, one of the villages at the shore of the Great Prespa Lake, was documented and guidelines for further interventions at vernacular architecture in the villages surrounding the Great Prespa Lake area were established.

-The European Heritage Volunteers Project in 2022 will focus on rescue and conservation measures at the two cave churches on the eastern shore of Great Prespa Lake and their frescos.
+The European Heritage Volunteers Training Course in 2022 will focus on rescue and conservation measures at the two cave churches on the eastern shore of Great Prespa Lake and their frescos.

 The works will on one hand aim to consolidate the structure of the cave churches, mainly the remains of the walls closing the caves; possibly the recently collapsed wall will be reconstructed, too.
 These works will include various traditional masonry and carpentry techniques.
 In addition, the ladders will be repaired to enable a safe accessibility.